The Winning Sit and Go Battleplan

 Calculated aggression wins Sit and Go tournaments

 What I’ve tried to outline with the above tips for the medium rounds is a smart-aggressive approach Sit and Go strategy to the middle rounds.
+You should absolutely:

 - Make an effort to raise more often preflop